ovelindstrom/ovelindstrom.github.io/_posts/en/2024-09-26-nomalizing.md

 I mean, the gearshifting on my commuter bike, knows as Snow White, wasn't that bad.
 It shifted, most of the time.
 I just needed to use a bit more force.

 And the chain had "only" done 2 years of service and about 6000 km commuting (I do about 3000 km/year commuting according to Stava).
-Plus some extra non-logged ones, but everyone knows that if it is not on Strava, it does not count,
+Plus some extra non-logged ones, but everyone knows that if it is not on Strava, it does not count...

 And I did change the cassette.
 When I got the new wheels.
 In 2020.
 Or something like 13.000 km ago.